CyberMiles/smart_contracts/CryptoKittiesTravis/README.md

-Using Solidity compiler for getting the information to deploy in the Travis console is the 'classic' way of deployment, as we tried for simple contracts like 'HelloWorld' in the other subdirectory.
-But for a more complicated project like this, Truffle is highly recommended to simplify the process.
+Using the Solidity compiler for getting the information to deploy in the Travis console is the 'classic' way of deployment, as we tried for simple contracts like 'HelloWorld' in the other subdirectory; however, for more complicated projects like this, Truffle is highly recommended to simplify the process.